 Course and schedule details are published before the start of the academic year on the departmental website: www.lingue.unito.it

-Graduates of this program are well placed for jobs as language teachers (details for minimum teaching credit requirements for state school teaching certification are published here:
+Graduates of this program are well placed for jobs as language teachers in state and private schools (details for minimum teaching credit requirements for state school teaching certification are published here:

 http://www.lingue.unito.it/do/home.pl/View?doc=indicazioni_insegnamento.html); librarians and archival experts; education experts; job and education counsellors; copy-writers for advertising; linguists and philologists.

 This MA degree ("laurea magistrale") fulfils the degree requirements to apply for admission to PhD programs, in Italy and internationally.

 International applicants (i.e. nationals of a state other than Italy).

 Then follow instructions based on your status, i.e. EU or EU_equivalent, or otherwise.
 You will then need to fill out an application for "Apply@UniTo - Master's Degree courses".
 Please do not send applications to this Department.
 All applications are handled through the apply@unito portal.